 There are three atypical vertebrae found in the thoracic region:

-Additionally, T12 is unique in that is represents a transition from thoracic to the lumbar vertebra.
+Additionally, T12 is unique in that it represents a transition from the thoracic to the lumbar vertebra.
 It is thoracic in that it contains costal facets and superior articular facets that allow for rotation, flexion, and rotation.
-It is lumbar in that it has articular processes that do not allow for rotation, only flexion and extension.
+It is lumbar in that it has articular processes that do not allow for rotation, only flexion, and extension.
 It also contains mammillary processes, small tubercles located on the posterior surface of the superior articular processes, which allow for attachment for the intertransversarii and multifidus muscles.